-Audit fees for the company in respect of the year ended 31 December 2011 total EUR 12,303 (2010: EUR 10,500).
+Audit fees for the company in respect of the year ended 31 December 2010 amount to US\$13,848 (2009: US\$15,048).
+Audit fees had been accrued in prior periods in respect of audit work that was not performed; these fees had been written back in the prior year resulting in a net credit to the statement of comprehensive income in the prior year.
 Audit fees payable are included within other payables and accruals in the statement of financial position.

-12 Notes
+11 Notes

-The Company offered one class of Notes denominated in Euro.
+The Company offered one class of Notes denominated in US\$.

-The offering amount was EUR225,000,000, with a minimum subscription on the issue date of EUR25,000,000 per investor, or such other amounts as the Company may determine with the prior written approval of the Bank.
-The issue price of the notes was EUR0.99.
+The offering amount was US\$50million, with a minimum subscription on the issue date of US\$20million per investor, or such other amounts as the Company may determine with the prior written approval of the Bank.
+The issue price of the notes was US\$0.99 per Note.

 The Notes matured on 7 June 2012 (the "Maturity Date") unless redeemed earlier.
 The minimum redemption was 1 Note.
 The Company redemption policy allowed Noteholders to make monthly requests in writing on any redemption day, being the last business day of each calendar month.
-The notice periods varied according to the face value of notes being redeemed: if the face value of notes to be redeemed was less than or equal to EUR10million, the notice period required was 10 business days prior to the relevant redemption day; if the face value of notes to be redeemed was greater than EUR10million and less than or equal to EUR50million, the notice period required was 30 business days prior to the relevant redemption day; and if the face value of notes to be redeemed was greater than EUR50million, the notice period required was 45 business days prior to the relevant redemption day.
+The notice periods varied according to the face value of notes being redeemed: if the face value of notes to be redeemed was less than or equal to US\$10million, the notice period required was 10 business days prior to the relevant redemption day; if the face value of notes to be redeemed was greater than US\$10million and less than or equal to US\$50million, the notice period required was 30 business days prior to the relevant redemption day; and if the face value of notes to be redeemed was greater than US\$50million, the notice period required was 45 business days prior to the relevant redemption day.

-The Notes were guaranteed by the London Branch of the Royal Bank of Scotland N.V. (the "Guarantor") in respect of 100% of the face value of each Note.
-The guarantees were only available in respect of the Notes outstanding as at the maturity date and were not applicable to any Notes which were redeemed prior to the maturity date.
+The Notes were guaranteed by the London Branch of the Royal Bank of Scotland N.V. in respect of 100% of the face value of each Note.
+The guarantees were only available in respect of the Notes outstanding as at the maturity date and were not applicable to any Notes which are redeemed prior to the maturity date.

-Each Note constituted unsubordinated and unsecured obligations of the relevant Note Account of the Company and at all time ranked pari passu and without preference amongst themselves.
+Each Note constituted unsubordinated and unsecured obligations of the relevant Note Account of the Company and at all times ranked pari passu and without preference amount themselves.